Zooce/zomb-file/README.md

 # Ideas currently being considered

-The following are a set of ideas that are actively considered and may be useful features to add.
+The following are a set of ideas that are actively being considered and may be useful features to add.
 These are features that I have not fully thought through yet -- e.g., "Is this feature easy to understand?"
 "Is this feature difficult to implement?"
 "Is this feature worth the complexity it costs?".

 ## String Concatenation